franchsli/whatsapp_clone_django/README.md

   The only way to archive chats that are not with a Contact its to add the archive field to the Chat model, but that
     would means that the Chat will be archived for all the Users in it.

-## NOTES FOR LATER

-- If there's something slowing down displaying things like messages in a specific chat it could be iterator() method in display_chat() view for-loop.

 **RESOURCES**:

 - [Custom theme modes](https://getbootstrap.com/docs/5.3/customize/color-modes/#adding-theme-colors)